How To Get Rid of Chinch Bugs in Florida

 What Attracts Chinch Bugs?

-Chinch bugs are particularly attracted to excess nitrogen which is an ingredient found in fertilizer.
+Chinch bugs are particularly attracted to excess nitrogen, an ingredient found in fertilizer.
 To reduce your odds of dealing with a chinch bug infestation, look for a fertilizer that is low in nitrogen.

 Chinch Bug Treatment

-• Insecticides—Most store-bought insecticides will kill chinch bugs but it’s important to double-check both if they handle the pest and what necessary steps to take before treating your lawn, including mowing and/or watering.
+• Insecticides—Most store-bought insecticides will kill chinch bugs.
+Still, it’s important to double-check if they handle the pest and what steps to take before treating your lawn, including mowing and/or watering.

-• Diatomaceous Earth—This is an eco-friendly option that is made from pulverized fossils.
+• Diatomaceous Earth—This eco-friendly option is made from pulverized fossils.
 It consists of microscopic, razor-sharp particles that kill insects on contact.
 It can also dehydrate insects as a way to kill them.

 • Soap Treatment—Dish soap can be an effective DIY treatment for your lawn.
-This method is a pet-and-child-friendly way to treat bugs in your yard.
-It can also be placed in your vegetable and fruit garden without causing harm to your crops.
-Just mix 1 cup water, 1 teaspoon dish soap, and 1 teaspoon neutral oil in a spray bottle and spray on the affected areas.
+This method is pet- and child-friendly and can also be used to treat bugs in your vegetable and fruit garden without harming your crops.
+Mix one cup of water, one teaspoon of dish soap, and one teaspoon of neutral oil in a spray bottle and spray on the affected areas.

-• Essential Oils—You can use essential oils to kill and ward off many insects, including chinch bugs.
-You can mix vinegar with essential oils such as peppermint, lavender, cinnamon, and/or citrus in a spray bottle and spray it throughout your yard to ward off unwelcome guests.
+• Essential Oils—Essential oils can kill and ward off many insects, including chinch bugs.
+Mix vinegar with essential oils such as peppermint, lavender, cinnamon, and/or citrus in a spray bottle and spray it throughout your yard to ward off unwelcome guests.

-• Watering—Since chinch bugs prefer hot, dry lawn conditions, watering your lawn in excess can help prevent them from showing up.
-However, it’s important to not flood your lawn as it can cause a whole slew of other issues.
+• Watering—Since chinch bugs prefer hot, dry lawn conditions, overwatering your lawn can help prevent them from showing up.
+However, it’s important not to flood your lawn, as it can cause a whole slew of other issues.

 • Thatch Removal—Chinch bugs love to hibernate in thatch during the off-season, so disrupting the thatch within your lawn will stop the issue at its source.

 • Reseed— It’s important to reseed the areas that are affected by chinch bugs.
-Endophyte-enhanced seeds are recommended by experts because they contain properties that both help them repel insects and fungal diseases.
+Experts recommend endophyte-enhanced seeds because they contain properties that help them repel insects and fungal diseases.

-• Mowing—Mowing your lawn often or to a shorter height can cause unnecessary stress on your grass, so be sure to cut no more than a third of the blade of grass at a time.
+• Mowing—Mowing your lawn often or to a shorter height can cause unnecessary stress on your grass, so cut no more than a third of the blade of grass at a time.

-Healthy grass is a lot less susceptible to lawn pests and diseases, so make sure to establish a consistent lawn routine that works for you and your yard.
+Healthy grass is much less susceptible to lawn pests and diseases, so establish a consistent lawn routine that works for you and your yard.

 Get Professional Lawn Care